synesissoftware/libCLImate.Ruby/examples/flag_and_option_aliases.md

 		'libCLImate.Ruby examples',
 		:version,
-		"Illustrates use of libCLImate.Ruby's automatic support for '--help' and '--version'", '',
+		"Illustrates use of libCLImate.Ruby's specification of flags, options, and aliases", '',
 	]
 end

-climate.run ARGV
+r = climate.run ARGV

+# Program-specific processing of flags/options

+if options[:verbosity]

+	$stdout.puts "verbosity is specified as: #{options[:verbosity]}"
+end

+if options[:debug]

-$stdout.puts 'no flags specified'
+	$stdout.puts 'Debug mode is specified' end
 ```

 ## Usage